Last updated on December 21, 2025

 White isn’t usually the color that comes to mind when you think of instant-speed shenanigans or spellcasting payoffs.
 Still, there are a few explicit rewards for casting spells in white, and instants give you more flexibility over when and where to use them.

 There are a small handful of prowess and magecraft creatures that benefit from casting instants.
-Monastery Mentor and Leonin Lightscribe are the most notable ones, though Ojutai Exemplars and Seeker of the Way have merit.
+The most notable is Monastery Mentor, the best prowess card in the game, but Leonin Lightscribe, Ojutai Exemplars, and Seeker of the Way have merit.

 Mavinda, Students' Advocate and Firesong and Sunspeaker key off instants in different ways.
 There are also cards like Feather, the Redeemed and Soulfire Grand Master that specifically mention instants, though those are branching into multicolor territory.